TristanThorburn/FireIt/README.md

                                     2023-02-13
 Admin ('Back-end') Dashboard

--Menu Entry Setup:
+Menu Entry Setup:
     -Added new section for menu modifiers database, such as rush, hold -Added item clone feature to replicate similar items in all menu components

--Table Map Settings:
+Table Map Settings:
     -Allow adding / deleting and editing design style of tables in table map database

 **********************************************************************************************************